What is the difference between the OIG-LEIE, GSA-SAM, and the state Medicaid exclusion lists?

 What is a waiver?

-Waivers are only available in certain situations, like if the excluded provider is the only physician in the area or he or she is the only person in a community who is able to offer a certain form of specialized care.
+Waivers are only available in certain situations.
+Such as if the excluded provider is the only physician in the area or they are the only person in a community who is able to offer a certain form of specialized care.
 Waivers must be requested by the administrator of a Federal or State health program.

-When a waiver is granted payment is permitted under Medicare, Medicaid, all Federal health programs within the scope defined by the waiver.
+Payment is permitted under Medicare, Medicaid, and all Federal health care programs within the scope defined by the waiver.
+Read more here.

 How does someone get reinstated after an exclusion period?

-Excluded individuals must apply for reinstatement by sending a written request to OIG and filling out Statement and Authorization forms provided by OIG.
+Excluded individuals must apply for reinstatement by sending a written request to OIG and filling out Statement and Authorization forms.
 This request may be submitted 90 days before the end of the exclusion period.
+Read more here.